 It's your responsibility to be in the know about your project and ours to help you get there.
 Take this time to become familiar with the procedures required by Heart of Texas Electric Cooperative.

-After reading our policies and procedures and contacting Jake, please fill out our application and return a one-line diagram of the proposed solar installation.
+After reading our policies, procedures and contacting us, please fill out our application and return a one-line diagram of the proposed solar installation.

 Next, complete our interconnection agreement and return it along with any and all required insurance information.